TrustAI/DeepConcolic/README.md

 1. Fashion-MNIST
 2. Sentiment Analysis,
 3. MNIST Handwritten Digits,
-4. Lipophilicity Prediction (Physical Chemistry)
-5. UCF101 (need to download and put into the dataset file)
+4. UCF101 (need to download and put into the dataset file)

 As running example, we download the pre-trained Fasion-MNIST model as follows.